-Listing and The Savings Certificates will not be listed and will not be admitted to trading Admission to Trading on a regulated market or a multilateral trading facility (or any other market).
+The Savings Certificates will not be listed and will not be admitted to trading on a regulated market or a multilateral trading facility (or any other market).

 Use of Proceeds General corporate purposes of the Issuer.

 RISK FACTORS

 Text in italics below is an introduction to the "Risk Factors" section.